rishabkumar7/terraform-reactor-session/README.md

 HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

+## Azure Provider in Terraform

+The Azure Provider can be used to configure infrastructure in Microsoft Azure using the Azure Resource Manager API's.
+Read more about the provider [here.](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

 ## Deploying a Static Website

 Here is the main terraform file in which we define the provider first and then the resource group called `terraform-reactor`.
 We are creating a storage account with the static website and finally, we are adding the index.html content to the blob storage.